Noticing Patterns in Stories

 Unit Summary

-In this unit, students continue to learn how to use discussion and oral discourse to show their understanding of texts.
-Students build on the work they did in the previous unit–Welcome to School–and continue to focus on the structures needed for successful academic discourse, including following agreed-upon rules and speaking audibly.
+In this unit, students continue to learn how to express their understanding of a text through discussion, drawing, and writing.
+Students build on the work they did in Unit 1, Welcome to School, solidifying the routines and structures needed for successful oral discourse, including following agreed-upon rules for speaking.

 Texts and Materials